THE SNOW MONKEYS FAQ

 What kind of animal is the Japanese macaque?

 Among the 180 species of monkeys that exist, the indigenous Japanese macaque is known to be the most northern non-human wild primate in the world.
-Most non-human primates tend to enjoy a more tropical or subtropical area, and I think a lot of people will agree with that mindset.
-Though the Japanese macaques are found all over Japan, only those at the Snow Monkey Park in Jigokudani-Yaen Koen are famous as the “snow monkeys” for to their tendency of entering the hot spring water.
+Most non-human primates tend to live in tropical or subtropical areas and the highly intelligent and adaptable macaques are no exception, being found throughout the main Japanese island of Honshu – from subtropical Kyushu in the south to the cold and snow of Nagano and beyond.

-Male monkeys weigh 6 – 18 kg (13 – 39 pounds) while females weigh 6 – 14 kg (13 – 30 pounds) with a height that ranges from 47 to 60 cm (1.5 – 2 feet), depending on the age.
-The monkey has a short tail, about the same size of a human finger, which is different from the typical long-tailed monkey image most people have.
+Male monkeys weigh 6 – 18 kg (13 – 39 pounds) while females weigh 6 – 14 kg (13 – 30 pounds) with a height that ranges from 47 to 60 cm (1.5 – 2 feet), depending on age.
+Macaques have a short tail, about the same size of a human finger, which is different from the image many people have of long-tailed monkey species.
 It is estimated that just over 100,000 Japanese macaques live across Japan.

 Why do the snow monkeys bathe in the onsen (hot springs)?